tomviljo/levelshifter/FILE_FORMAT.md

 # Levelshifter file format

-Levelshifter (LVS) is a file format and collection of tools for tile- or text-based animations.
+Levelshifter (LVS) is a file format and collection of tools for tile-based animations.

 This document aims to explain the format of LVS files and how to render them.